avantrec/soco-cli/README.md

 ### Local Playlists (M3U Files)

 The `play_m3u` (or `play_local_m3u`) action will play a local filesystem playlist in M3U (or M3U8) format.
 Files in the playlist should be available on the local filesystem; any that are not will be skipped.
+Simple lists of audio files in non-M3U format can also be supplied.
+Comments can be inserted in the file by prefixing each comment line with '#'.

 There are options to print the track filenames as they are played, to shuffle the playlist, and to select a single random track from the playlist.
 There is also an **interactive mode** option, which allows (N)ext track, (P)ause playback, and (R)esume playback, while the playlist is being played.